Science / Fiction

 Multiple frameworks for understanding learning styles have been proposed, from the popular Visual-Auditory-Kinesthetic framework, to the Concrete-Abstract framework, to the Holistic-Analytical, Impulsive-Reflective, Left Brain-Right Brain, Convergent-Divergent, Cognitive-Affective-Physiological –– one literature review identified 71 different models.
 As Kirschner and van Merriënboer grouse, if we consider each learning style as dichotomous (e.g. visual vs. verbal) that means there are 2 to the power of 71 possible combinations of learning styles – more than the number of people alive on earth.

 They say that like it’s a bad thing.
-But if you happen to spend your time hanging around with human beings who are trying to learn things, 2 to the power of 71 different learning styles sounds about right.
-In other words, as astrophysicist Neil DeGrasse Tyson remarked recently, “In science, when human behavior enters the equation, things go nonlinear.
+But as astrophysicist Neil DeGrasse Tyson remarked recently, “In science, when human behavior enters the equation, things go nonlinear.
 That's why physics is easy and sociology is hard.”

 Outside of a school setting anyone can easily observe these differences in action.
-I’ve spent a lot of time around rock climbers over the years, both kids who are learning and adults with a high level of expertise, in both formal and informal learning situations (in this sport, there’s often not much difference between the two.)
+I’ve spent a lot of time around rock climbers over the years, both kids who are learning and adults with a high level of expertise, in both formal and informal learning situations.
 Some kids watch the expert climbers like hawks, absorbing and internalizing every move, every gesture; they’ll dip their hands in the chalk bag and then shake off the excess with the exact same wrist flick the older climbers use.
 Other kids don’t watch.
 An expert climber can be doing a boulder problem right next to them and they won’t even glance that way.
 They’re not interested until they get on the rock themselves, feel it for themselves, their bodies exploring and experimenting and testing internally the dynamics of gravity and stone and muscle.
 One kid will want to talk to her coach the whole time she’s climbing, she’ll be asking for “beta” (information and advice), wanting a steady stream of encouragement and support.
 Another kid does not want to talk or to listen, and if somebody gives her too much unasked-for beta, she will quickly drop to the ground and walk away.
 She wants to figure it out for herself.

 In other words, while admittedly the differences may be difficult to definitively categorize or to pin down, clearly the kids have different styles of learning.
 So how does something so intuitively obvious and readily observed cease to exist in the eyes of scientists?